 A Filipino side dish made of salted hard-boiled eggs dyed red, often served with slices of tomato.
 They are perfect pairings for grilled fish, chicken, or pork.

-Seasoned Bean Sprouts
+Seasoned Bean Sprout

 Top your rice bowls with these seasoned bean sprouts.
 They are sprouted mung beans with a crisp texture and nutty flavor.
 You can season them with soy sauce, garlic, and sesame oil.

-Wontons
+Fried Wontons

 Experience the joy of Chinese wontons, boiled or fried dumplings filled with a combination of fillings.